· · AI

 This post walks through what does work.
 One canonical root file, four parallel loaders pulling from it, reaching every Claude surface in the firm.
 Each loader is small.
 Skipping any one of them leaves a surface that does not see the source of truth.

 The goal is one root file every Claude product picks up, without each user having to think about it.
 Easy to say.
-The wrinkle is that “every Claude product” is at least five surfaces, and they all read CLAUDE.md a different way.
+Hmm, that needs unpacking, because “every Claude product” is at least five surfaces, and they all read CLAUDE.md a different way.

 Here is the per-surface table for what actually loads, today, on each surface.